danpla/dpscreenocr/doc/manual.md

 ### Unix-like systems

 The [dpScreenOCR website][] provides several options, including repositories for Debian, Ubuntu, and derivatives.
-If you don't find a suitable choice for your system, download the source code tarball, unpack it, and follow the instructions in "doc/building-unix.txt".
+If there is no suitable choice for your system, download the source code tarball, unpack it, and follow the instructions in "doc/building-unix.txt".